gekatateam/neptunus/docs/METRICS.md

 > [!WARNING]
 > Due to the specifics of the [library](https://github.com/segmentio/kafka-go) used, producer metrics updates every 15 sec, not on read

-> [!WARNING]
-> Due to the specifics of the [library](https://github.com/segmentio/kafka-go/blob/v0.4.43/reader.go#L685s) used, value of 'partition' lablel is always '-1'

 #### Counter `plugin_kafka_reader_messages_count`
 Number of messages read by client